SumayaAzadJerin/Movie-Recommendation-System-/README.md

 - [ ] **Objectives:**
-- To recommend malaysian movies on individual's interest
+Help the user to search malaysian movies based on their interest.
-- To help the people find related movie they like.
+To identify most relavent movies for each users within short time.
+To avoid unnecessaries movies.